 Source: *U.S. Bureau of Labor Statistics

 Television and video equipment repair technicians troubleshoot and fix customers' televisions, VCRs, DVD players, DVRs, cable boxes, satellite dishes, home theater systems and analog and digital video recorders, among other devices.
 According to the U.S. Bureau of Labor Statistics (BLS), technicians may go to customers' houses or places of business to correct any video equipment problems they have (www.bls.gov).
 Technicians may also work in a repair shop on devices that customers bring to them.

 TV and video equipment repair technicians begin troubleshooting devices by starting with the simplest of problems: Was the device plugged in?
 Were the cables attached correctly?
 After checking these, the technician may opt to perform some routine maintenance on the device to rule out certain potential problems.
 If this fails to fix the problem, technicians must look deeper into possible problems such as bad circuitry and malfunctioning parts.

 Career Outlook for TV and Video Equipment Repair Technicians

 The BLS reports employment data for TV and video equipment repairers with that of electronic home entertainment equipment installers and repairers.
-Job openings for these professionals were expected to grow by 2.4% from 2014 to 2024.
+Job openings for these professionals were expected minimal to no changes in growth through 2028.
 However, the BLS attributes most of this growth to installations on newly purchased products and notes that as technology advances and products become cheaper, consumers are increasingly choosing to replace, rather than repair, TV and video equipment.
 As a result, TV and video equipment repair technicians may experience decreasing demand for their services.
-In May 2015, the BLS found that the electronic home entertainment equipment installers and repairers earned a median wage of $18.17 per hour.
+In May 2018, the BLS found that the electronic home entertainment equipment installers and repairers earned a mean wage of $19.13 per hour.